-Because the Issuer also operates in markets with less developed judiciary and dispute resolution systems, proceedings could have an adverse effect on its operations and net result claims against contractual counter parties.
+Because the Issuer also operates in markets with less developed judiciary and dispute resolution systems, proceedings could have an adverse effect on its operations and net result

+In the less developed markets in which the Issuer operates, judiciary and dispute resolution systems may be less developed.
+In case of a breach of contract, the Issuer may have difficulties in making and enforcing claims against contractual counter parties.
 On the other hand, if claims are made against the Issuer, the Issuer might encounter difficulties in mounting a defence against such allegations.
 If the Issuer becomes party to legal proceedings in a market with an insufficiently developed judiciary system, it could have an adverse effect on its operations and net result.
 Because the Issuer is a financial services company and its group companies are continually developing new financial products, the Issuer might be faced with claims that could have an adverse effect on its operations and net result if clients' expectations are not met.
 When new financial products are brought to the market, communication and marketing is focussed on potential advantages for the customers.
 If the products do not generate the expected profit, or result in a loss, customers may file claims against the Issuer or any of its affiliates for not fulfilling its potential duty of care.
 Potential claims could have an adverse effect on its operations and net result.